 - 1987: Post-Doctoral Fellow, University of Texas Health Center, Southwestern Medical School, Dallas, TX

-- 2017-Present: Interim Dean for Research, Charles E. Schmidt College of Medicine, Florida Atlantic University, Boca Raton, FL
+- 2017-Present: Senior Associate Dean for Research, Charles E. Schmidt College of Medicine, Florida Atlantic University, Boca Raton, FL

 - 2016-Present: Chair of Biomedical Science, Charles E. Schmidt College of Medicine, Florida Atlantic University, Boca Raton, FL